simonw/sqlite-utils/docs/cli.rst

     % sqlite-utils memory dogs.csv --save dogs.db

-These features are mainly intented as debugging tools - for much more finely grained control over how data is inserted into a SQLite database file see :ref:`cli_inserting_data` and :ref:`cli_insert_csv_tsv`.
+These features are mainly intended as debugging tools - for much more finely grained control over how data is inserted into a SQLite database file see :ref:`cli_inserting_data` and :ref:`cli_insert_csv_tsv`.

 .. _cli_rows: